MALBECC/lio/README.md

 -cpu: enable the compilation to test the optimized routines for GPU cards in CPU (not recommended, only to compare running the same code in CPU and GPU).

+-openmp: enable the compilation of the cpu code with openmp paralellism to use multiple cpu cores.

 -time: enables the timers to obtain detailed timing information from different parts of the program.

 -nosync: Internal use, for debugging and timing.